MCAT: Scaling Many-to-Many Speech-to-Text Translation with MLLMs to 70 Languages: Limitations

 \subsubsection{\textbf{70 Languages for MCAT-Large}}

-We used the COMET scoring system and the Flores~\cite{nllb2024scaling} dataset to evaluate the translation quality of the Gemma3-27B~\cite{team2025gemma} base model.
-A COMET score of 70 was set as the minimum acceptable threshold.
-Approximately 70 languages met or exceeded this benchmark, leading to their selection for support.
+To determine the scope of supported languages, we evaluated the translation quality of the Gemma3-27B \cite{team2025gemma} base model using the Flores \cite{nllb2024scaling} dataset.
+Based on {empirical observations}, an {empirical threshold} of 70 for the COMET score was set as the {acceptable requirement} for language selection.
+Approximately 70 languages reached or exceeded this benchmark, leading to their inclusion in the final support range for MCAT-Large.